ickshonpe/Noughts-and-Crosses-Bevy/README.md

 The design for the actual game is terrible, like the board stuff and I couldn't even be bothered to do a proper game over message that declares the winner.

-ECS is too much for a game this simple.